Projects

 Bureau of Indian Education

-Excess buildings at Bureau of Indian Education-funded schools can pose safety hazards, be energy inefficient, and diminish the learning environment for students.
-This project will demolish 9,613 square feet of excess buildings and remediate the building sites at three schools in New Mexico, Ohkay Owingeh Community School, Haak’U Community Academy, and San Felipe Pueblo Elementary School.
-Removing these buildings will improve safety, decrease nuisance issues, and improve aesthetics of school sites for students, teachers, and staff.
+The GAOA LRF supports the demolition and replacement of Bureau of Indian Education-funded school campuses to modernize facilities for the thousands of students and staff in Tribal communities.
+Excess buildings at these schools can pose safety hazards, be energy inefficient, and diminish the learning environment for students.
+This project is demolishing 16,799 square feet of excess education buildings at two schools in Arizona’s western region: Hotevilla Bacavi Community School and Santa Rose Ranch School.
+Removing these buildings will improve the safety and learning environment for students, teachers, and staff.

 Bureau of Land Management